 common-collector amplifier vin 1 0 q1 2 1 3 mod1 v1 2 0 dc 15 rload 3 0 5k .model mod1 npn .dc vin 0 5 0.2 .plot dc v(3,0) .end

 Common collector: Output equals input less a 0.7 V VBE drop.

-Given the voltage polarities across the base-emitter PN junction and the load resistor, we see that these must add together to equal the input voltage, in accordance with Kirchhoff’s Voltage Law.
+Given the voltage polarities across the base-emitter PN junction and the load resistor, we see that these must add together to equal the input voltage, following Kirchhoff’s Voltage Law.
 In other words, the load voltage will always be about 0.7 volts less than the input voltage for all conditions where the transistor is conducting.
-Cutoff occurs at input voltages below 0.7 volts, and saturation at input voltages in excess of battery (supply) voltage plus 0.7 volts.
+Cutoff occurs at input voltages below 0.7 volts, and saturation at input voltages over battery (supply) voltage plus 0.7 volts.

-Because of this behavior, the common-collector amplifier circuit is also known as the voltage-follower or emitter-follower amplifier, because the emitter load voltages follow the input so closely.
+Because of this behavior, the common-collector amplifier circuit is also known as the voltage-follower or emitter-follower amplifier, because the emitter load voltage follows the input so closely.

 common-collector amplifier vin 1 4 sin(0 1.5 2000 0 0) vbias 4 0 dc 2.3 q1 2 1 3 mod1 v1 2 0 dc 15 rload 3 0 5k .model mod1 npn .tran .02m .78m .plot tran v(1,0) v(3,0) .end

 The results of the SPICE simulation in Figure below shows that the output follows the input.
 The output is the same peak-to-peak amplitude as the input.
 Though, the DC level is shifted downward by one VBE diode drop.